thijoubert/chulapa/collections/_posts/2021-09-27-Prevent-Uncontrolled-Resharing-SharePoint.md

 ﻿---
 title: "How to avoid uncontrolled (re)sharing in SharePoint Online?"
 subtitle:
 excerpt: By default, in SharePoint, a user with **Edit permissions on content can in turn (re)share it to other people**, who can in turn re-share it to a third person...
-The spread of data can then become **uncontrollable**.
 tags:
   - Microsoft 365
   - SharePoint Online